nvanlaerebeke/rasp-netboot-in-memory-os/docs/06_rootfs.md

 echo "PermitRootLogin yes" >> /etc/ssh/sshd_config
 ```

-Set the host name:
+Set the host name, update name to match your own setup:

 ```console
 hostname power.crazyzone.be
 echo "power.crazyzone.be" > /etc/hostname
 ```

-Create the interfaces file:
+Create the interfaces file, that way the network can be started:

 ```console
 cat > /etc/network/interfaces << EOF